Liberal Arts: Academic Access Program

 To help ensure your success, we provide the following resources:

-- An advising specialist meets with you individually to discuss your work, link you to resources at SAIC, and serve as your advocate when you need assistance or issues arise during the year.
-The advising specialist also serves as your academic advisor.
+- Your academic advisor meets with you individually to discuss your work, link you to resources at SAIC, and serve as your advocate when you need assistance or issues arise during the year.

 - The Academic Advising Office monitors your progress through completion of the program.
 This office will notify you of successful completion and/or if you are at risk of failure and dismissal.